ATayls/Python-Course-Pandas-Extension/lessons/Intro_to_Pandas.md

 ## What is pandas?

-Pandas provides the `DataFrame`: a labeled, table-like data structure that makes tabular analysis expressive and robust.
+* Pandas provides the `DataFrame`
+* A DataFrame is a labeled, table-like data structure that simplifies data manipulation and analysis.
-If NumPy gives you fast arrays, pandas adds labels, missing-data handling, reshaping, and grouping—ideal for day-to-day data analysis.
+* NumPy gives you fast arrays,
+* Pandas adds labels, missing-data handling, reshaping, and grouping—ideal for day-to-day data analysis.

 See [pandas docs](https://pandas.pydata.org/docs/getting_started/overview.html) for more.

-* Assumes prior comfort with: Python basics, NumPy arrays, Matplotlib plotting, loops, simple functions, and reading multiple files.
+* Assumes prior comfort with: Python basics, NumPy arrays, Matplotlib plotting, simple functions, and reading multiple files.
 * Data: `inflammation-*.csv` (each file is patients × days) placed in your working directory.
 * Environment: Python ≥3.8; install `pandas`, `numpy`, `matplotlib`.
 Jupyter recommended.